Páll Guðlaugsson

-Páll Guðlaugsson (born 9 September 1958) is an Icelandic former footballer and current football coach.
+Páll Guðlaugsson (born 9 September 1958) is an Icelandic football coach and former footballer.
 He was the coach of the Faroe Islands in his 1–0 victory against Austria, in his first official match.
 He is currently the coach of B68 Toftir after spending two and a half year as coach of TB Tvøroyri, the oldest football club of the Faroese football.